Carving wood

 If you are using power tools that create dust, be sure to wear a dust mask.
 Wood can contain toxic fungi, and some woods themselves can be hazardous.

 While applying force to push a knife or gouge through wood, tools frequently slip.
 Always keep your hands behind the tool's sharp edge.
 Do not hold the wood in your lap while carving.
-Always try to secure the work piece on a table or in a vise so that both hands are free to control the chisel or power tool.
-Cuts often happen when one hand is trying to hold the piece and the other hand is pushing hard on the knife or chisel - and the tool slips.
+Always try to clamp the work piece on a table, or in a vise so that both hands are free to control the knife, chisel, or power tool - and are behind the sharp edges.
+Cuts often happen when one hand is trying to hold the piece of wood and the other hand is pushing hard on the knife or chisel towards your hand ... and the tool slips.
 Secure the work piece, and keep both hands on the tool and behind the sharp edge.

 Use common sense.
 Listen to that little voice of self preservation.
-Every time, just before I hurt myself, there was a little voice in my head saying "you shouldn't be doing this, it's not safe."
+Every time, just before I've injured myself, there was a little voice in my head saying "you shouldn't be doing this, it's not safe."
+Then...Boom!
 Ignoring that little voice, even for a second, may result in a trip to the first aid kit.
+Listen to the little voice.

 Speaking of first aid, be sure to keep a well-equipped first aid kit handy.